manisuec/techinsights/content/post/2021-07-27-mongodb-installation.md

 ## Conclusion

-I have tried to document all the steps based on my learnings during standalone installation.
+I have tried to document all the steps based on my learnings during a standalone installation.
 I will write another blog for MongoDB Installation with Replication setup.
 I hope you enjoyed reading this and find it helpful.
 I sincerely request for your feedback.
 You can follow me on twitter [@lifeClicks25](https://twitter.com/lifeClicks25).